Update: ‘Tires’ sub-section added to ‘Specifications’ and ‘TopElectricSUV says’ section added.

-Here’s everything we know about Hyundai’s next-gen electric sedan, one that will compete with the Tesla Model 3 in the United States:
+Here’s everything we know about Hyundai’s next-gen electric sedan, one that will compete with the Tesla Model 3 and the Polestar 2 in the United States starting in early 2023:

 Sophisticated digital lights